kelbyludwig/kel.bz/content/post/lattices.md

 In this example, the lattice point `[2, 2]` would be the solution to CVP as its closest to the off-lattice point `[1.7, 2]`.

-CVP appears to be fairly straightforward in the two-dimensional example but gets much more difficult as the dimension of the basis increases.
+CVP appears to be fairly straightforward in the two-dimensional example but it is believed that CVP is very difficult for higher dimension lattices (say, 200
+- 400).
 Initially working with and visualizing higher-dimension vectors makes the brain sizzle so I plan on sticking with the two dimensional case.

-## How does GGH use CVP?

-GGH uses the difficulty of CVP to create an asymmetric key pair.
-A GGH keypair consists of two bases: one public, one private.
-A plaintext message is encoded as a vector with integer coefficients and a ciphertext is a vector that is not a lattice point.

-When Alice wants to send a message to Bob, Alice encodes her message as a vector and computes `ic = message_vector * bobs_public_basis`.
-This is then "perturbed" with a small, randomly generated vector `r`.
-Alice's ciphertext is `ct = ic + r = message_vector*bobs_public_basis + r`.

-To decrypt the message, Bob uses his private basis to solve for `ic` and then retrieves the original plaintext by multiplying the result by the inverse of his public key.

-Observant readers may have noticed that I completely glossed over a potentially important detail: When Bob is decrypting the ciphertext, he must solve an instance of CVP to recover `ic`.
-Remember when I said CVP was hard?
-GGH takes advantage of a property of certain bases to make solving CVP (technically approximate CVP) easily.

-## Solving CVP
+## Solving CVP (in some cases)

 In a GGH keypair, a public key is a "bad" basis and a private key is a "good" basis.
 A "good" basis is a relatively orthogonal with short basis vectors.